playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 What many don't know is that Windows has gained many of these options over the years.
 Between official tooling such as [WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install) right around the corner to third-party offerings becoming more-and-more mature, there's never been a better time to be a developer on the Windows platform.

 Moreover, much of what we'll be taking a look at today is either free, open-source, or both!
-There will be a few mentions of paid software as alternatives to free options, but I've personally used every paid software that I'll be mentioning.
-None of the paid software we mention here has been included as a deal of sponsorship in any way, I just like them and use them.
+There will be a few mentions of paid software as alternatives to the free options, but I've personally used every piece of commercial software in this article.
+None of the paid software we mention here has been included as part of a sponsorship or financial deal in any way, I just like them and use them myself.

 > I understand that for some, Windows simply isn't their cup of tea.
 Additionally, I acknowledge that other platforms may do things *_better_* than Windows can.
-However, Windows is undisputedly a cheaper option than MacOS and often required for application usage where WINE and others fall flat.
-Just keep an open mind and understand that this isn't a put-down of other options.
+However, Windows is certainly a less expensive option than MacOS and is often required for certain applications where WINE and other compatibility layers fall flat.
+Just keep an open mind and understand that this article isn't a put-down of other options.

 # Package Management {#package-management}

 When it comes to CLI package management on Windows, nothing beats [Chocolatey](https://chocolatey.org/).
 [It only takes a single PowerShell command to install](https://chocolatey.org/install), not unlike [Homebrew for macOS](https://brew.sh/).
-The comparisons with Homebrew don't stop there, either; Much like it, Chocolatey is an unofficial repository of software but does include checks of verification for a select number of popular packages.
+The comparisons with Homebrew don't stop there either.
+Much like it's *nix-y counterparts, Chocolatey is an unofficial repository of software that includes checks of verification for a select number of popular packages.

 It's also popular amongst sysadmins due to its ease of deployment across multiple devices and stability.

-You'll need to run in an administrator window, but once you do, you'll find the utility straightforward.
+You'll need to run it in an administrator window, but once you do, you'll find the utility straightforward.
 A simple `choco search package-name` will find related packages to the name you input where areas `choco install package-name` will install the package.

 ## Manage Packages via GUI {#chocolatey-gui}

 Readers, I won't lie to you.
-I'm not the kind of person to use CLIs for everything.
-I see their worth entirely, but it's simply not my strong suit remembering various commands even if I understand the core concepts entirely.
+I'm not the kind of person to use a CLI for everything.
+I absolutely see their worth, but remembering various command is simply not my strong suit even if I understand the core concepts entirely.
 For people like me, you might be glad to hear that _Chocolatey has a GUI for installing, uninstalling, updating, and searching packages_.
 It's as simple as (Chocolate) pie!

 ![A list of installed software via the Chocolatey GUI](./choco_gui_list.png)